Failure of contextual invariance in large language models: Results

-Using these ratings, we find significant Spearman correlations between femininity judgments about the antecedent of the target pronoun and empirical generation probabilities in the unprimed setting for all models except Gemma.
-However, as shown in Fig.~\ref{fig:spearman_gen}, these correlations both weaken and vanish in most cases when priming sentences are introduced.
+\paragraph{Cultural stereotypes fail to predict behavior in context.} Of the 360 templates in total, 279 were able to be matched with a femininity rating.
+As shown in Fig.~\ref{fig:spearman_gen}, we find significant Spearman correlations between femininity judgments about the antecedent of the target pronoun and empirical generation probabilities in the unprimed setting for all models except Gemma.
+However, these correlations both weaken and vanish in most cases when priming sentences are introduced.
 The only exceptions come from Llama, which shows a significant correlation in the masculine-primed setting, though this is weaker and less significant.